forcedotcom/cli/releasenotes/sf/README.md

 * NEW: We've made it easier for you to develop secure code by adding [Salesforce Code Analyzer](https://forcedotcom.github.io/sfdx-scanner/) as a "just-in-time" plugin.
 Simply type one of the commands, such as `sf scanner run`, and if the plugin isn't already installed, Salesforce CLI automatically installs the latest version.
 Then use the `sf scanner` commands to detect quality issues and security vulnerabilities in your code.
 As always, run a command with `--help` to see more information.
 And be sure to check the [prerequisites page](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/getting-started/prerequisites/).

+* NEW: Generate your own custom plugins, commands, flags, and more with the commands in the just-in-time [plugin-dev](https://github.com/salesforcecli/plugin-dev).
+If you haven't already installed this plugin, simply type one of its commands and Salesforce CLI automatically installs it for you.
+For example, run this command to interactively generate the initial files and directory hierarchy for a new custom plugin; the command prompts you for the required information:

+    ```bash
+    sf dev generate plugin
+    ```

+    See [Get Started and Create Your Own Plugin](https://github.com/salesforcecli/cli/wiki/Get-Started-And-Create-Your-First-Plug-In) for simple examples of using the new commands.
+See [Generate Stuff](https://github.com/salesforcecli/cli/wiki/Code-Your-Plugin#generate-stu) for the full list.

 * CHANGE: When running any `sf retrieve metadata` command with the `--json` flag, we no longer include the `zipfile` property in the `result`. (plugin-deploy-retrieve PR [#514](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/514))

 ## 1.67.0 (March 1, 2023) [stable]